snowplow/marketing-attribution-accelerator/content/upload/upload_1.md

 ![sql_workspace](../images/sql_workspace.png?width=20pc)

-2.2 Select `+Create` -> `table` to get started.
+2.2 Select `+New` -> `File upload` to get started.

-2.3 Locate the `Attribution_Modelling_sample_events.csv` file and click `Upload`.
-It should take a minute or two.
+2.3 Click `Browse` and locate the `Attribution_Modelling_sample_events_tab_separated.csv` file and click `Open`.
+It should take a minute or two to load.

-2.4 Once you see the preview, choose the catalog, the schema (atomic) and change the name to **sample_events_attribution_base**.
+2.4 Once you see the preview, specify the catalog, the schema (atomic) and change the name to **sample_events_attribution_base**.

-2.5 Go to `advanced attributes` and change the column delimiter to tab then X out of the window.
+2.5 Go to `advanced attributes` and change the column delimiter to `tab` then X out of the window.
 After this the data reloads, which will now be separated correctly column by column.

-2.6 Locate the column **DOC_WIDTH** on the far right side of the table and change the proposed column type from `string` to `bigint`.
-This is needed for the data model to work later on.

-2.7 Locate the column **DERIVED_TSTAMP** on the far right side of the table and changed the proposed column type from `string` to `datetime`.

-2.8 Click create.
+2.6 Click create.

 ***